-Differential Engineering Inc. was requested by Telesto, Nevada for Lincoln Gold US Corp to review the available metallurgical reports on their Pine Grove property, for a heap leach process and estimate the potential precious metal recovery based upon the provided metallurgical reports.
-The recent cyanide leach test work of five column and 45 bottle roll tests from the Wheeler and Wilson deposit provide the bulk of the metallurgical test data used, with a weighted average gold recovery value of 77%, if crushed to 80% passing $^{3}/{8}$ inch and heap leached for 150 days.
+Differential Engineering Inc. was retained to review the available metallurgical reports on their Pine Grove property, for a heap leach process and estimate the potential precious metal recovery based upon the provided metallurgical reports.
+The recent cyanide leach test work of five column and 45 bottle roll tests from the Wheeler and Wilson deposit provide the bulk of the metallurgical test data used, with a weighted average gold recovery value of 77%, if crushed to 80% passing 3/8 inch and heap leached for 150 days.
 In this report, a gold recovery value of 75% was used for all modeling and mine planning.
-As a general rule, a feed requiring crushing to a nominal $^{3}/{8}$ inch (19 mm) or finer will need agglomeration, even if clayey constituents are not present."
+As a general rule, a feed requiring crushing to a nominal 3/4 inch (19 mm) or finer will need agglomeration, even if clayey constituents are not present."
 (McClelland, 1988)

-1.6 Environmental Studies and Permitting (By JBR Environmental Consultants, Inc.)
+1.6 Environmental Studies and Permitting